Leading Global Producer of Specialty Chemicals for Water Intensive Industries, Solenis, to Distribute Zebra and Quagga Molluscicide in North America

 - Pf as a species have a long history of use in the production of food and pharmaceuticals.
 It is a species commonly used in the production of fermented food products, such as yogurt.

-- The particular Pf strain used to make Zequanox was isolated from river mud in New York state on a body of water that had notably lower Zebra and quagga mussel populations when compared to surrounding bodies of water.
+- The particular Pf strain used to make Zequanox was isolated from river mud in Pennsylvania state on a body of water infested with zebra mussels.

 - Funding for the initial research to discover Zequanox was supported by the State of New York, the U.S. Department of Energy and the National Science Foundation, with the goal of finding dreissenid mussel controls that were of lower risk to humans, the environment and water quality than products currently in use.